Loading...

 • Use multi-rate pipelines: 60 FPS pose → 10 FPS detect → 1 FPS heavy classify.

-• Quantize models; prefer device GPU/NPUs.
+• Quantize models and prefer device GPUs / NPUs.

 AR pipeline showing multi-rate processing.